emacs-mirror/emacs/mps/manual/source/glossary/c.rst

     cyclic data structure

-        A data structure is cyclic if some of its :term:`references
-        <reference>` form a loop; that is, there's an :term:`object`
-        that can be reached by following references from itself.
+        A data structure is cyclic if some of its :term:`references` form a loop; that is, there's an :term:`object` that can be reached by following references from itself.